finnishtransportagency/ratatiedot-extranet/packages/server/README.md

 }
 ```

-In client you must have the corresponding translation in `apiErrors.json` file.
+In client you must have the corresponding translation in `apiErrors.json` file:

 ```json
 {